-MS in MAS with Organizational Behavior and Executive Coaching Concentration
+MS MAS with Organizational Behavior and Executive Coaching Concentration

-The MS in MAS (Management and Administrative sciences) degree is designed to give students a foundation of management concepts and an in-depth specialization in Organizational Behavior and Executive Coaching.
+The Master of Science in Management Science (MS MAS) degree is designed to give students a foundation of management concepts and an in-depth specialization in Organizational Behavior and Executive Coaching.

 The goal of the executive coach training program is to help students acquire principles and techniques needed to develop creative solutions in a changing business environment, contributing quickly to their professional and company success within their area of specialization.
 The benefits are: